 the temperature of the vaccine load breaches the + 2 °C to + 8 °C range on one or more sensors.

-The number and volume of fully frozen water-packs at the end of Step 10 of 5.4.1.1 are to be reported.
+The number and volume of fully frozen water-packs at the end of step 10 of 5.4.1.1 are to be reported.
 This is the appliance’s water-pack storage compartment capacity.

 5.5.2 Acceptance Criteria (Water-pack Freezing Capacity)